-*Update as of February 20, 2018: Health Canada is now reporting that the shortage is expected to be resolved by March 9, 2018.
-For the most recent update regarding EpiPen and EpiPen Jr supply interruptions, click here.*
+*Update as of April 12, 2018: For the most recent update regarding EpiPen and EpiPen Jr supply interruptions, click here.*

 Original post below: